Hélène de Montgeroult: Composer

-In addition to composition, the Marquise continued to share her art in her Salon where she brought friends together under the banner of “Madame de Montgeroult’s Mondays”.
-This was an opportunity for the Marquise to bring close friends together (such as Maret, Prony or Girodet) and to play with musicians of her era such as Alexandre Boucher, Viotti, Baillot, Cherubini and Kreutzer.
-Benjamin Constant was able to hear Hélène play here on the evening of 5 June 1814.
+In addition to composition, de Montgeroult continued to share her art in her salon where she brought friends together under the banner of "Madame de Montgeroult's Mondays".
+This was an opportunity for her to bring close friends together (such as Maret, Prony or Girodet) and to play with musicians of her era such as Alexandre Boucher, Viotti, Baillot, Cherubini and Kreutzer.
+Benjamin Constant was able to hear de Montgeroult play here on the evening of 5 June 1814.